Logiqx/scw-comp/docs/README.md

 ### Links

-Here are the links that you will be needing to use on a weekly basis:
+Here are the links that you will be needing to use on a regular basis:

 - You can find all of the scramble sheets via the [index](scrambles/README.md) (PDF only) or [GitHub](https://github.com/Logiqx/scw-comp/tree/master/docs/scrambles) (PDF + text).
 - In addition to posting your video on Facebook you will need to submit your results using the Google [form](submit.html).
 - You can view all of the latest submissions via Google [analytics](analytics.html) or via the linked Google [sheet](responses.html).
 - You can find all of the past results and personal profiles on the [results](results/README.md) page.
-- You can view the past winners ($5 gift cards for TheCubicle) via the linked Google [sheet](prizes/winners.html).
+- You can view the past winners (either $5 or $10 gift cards for TheCubicle) via the linked Google [sheet](prizes/winners.html).

+Note: The weekly competition awarded $5 prizes.
+The bi-weekly competition offers $10 prizes.